Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: Experiments and results

 \subsection{Evaluated by a public dataset at category level recognition}

-In this experiment, the public RGB-D image dataset\cite{lai2011large} which is utilized for evaluating the recognition performance of the Color-CVFH descriptor is created by Washington University.
+In this experiment, the public RGB-D image dataset created by Washington University\cite{lai2011large} is utilized for evaluating the recognition performance of the Color-CVFH descriptor.
 This public RGB-D image dataset contains 300 common household objects in 51 categories, and each object (instance) is captured by 3 different video sequences.
-Some samples of the public RGB-D image dataset are shown in Fig. 5.
+Some samples of the public RGB-D image dataset are shown in Figure \ref{fig_data_sample}.

 In this public dataset, each category contains several different objects (instances).
-The category level recognition aims at classifying previously unseen objects belonging to which category, such as recognizing the object apple2 (as shown in Fig. 6) belonging to the category of apple.
-In this experiment, we select ten categories of the objects from this public dataset, which are apple, bell pepper, lemon, lime, orange, peach, pear, plate, potato and tomato.
-These ten categories of objects are shown in Fig. 6.
-Here we select two similar object from each category.
-For example, we select apple1 and apple2 from the category of apple.
-They are both in red color, which are shown in Fig. 6.
-From the Fig. 6, we can see that apple, bell pepper, peach and tomato have similar shapes and colors.
-Lime and orange have similar shapes but different colors.
-Lemon, orange and pear have similar colors.
-Pear and plate have similar colors but different shapes.
+The category level recognition aims at classifying category that previously unseen objects belong to, such as recognizing the object apple2 (as shown in Figure \ref{fig_experiment_data}) belonging to the category of apple.
+In this experiment, we select ten categories of the objects from this public dataset, which are apple, pepper, lemon, lime, orange, peach, pear, plate, potato and tomato.
+These ten categories of objects are shown in Figure \ref{fig_train_data}.

-This experiment is used for evaluating the recognition performance of the Color-CVFH descriptor and the CVFH descriptor by using multi-class SVM classifier.
-We select 885 point clouds of each category for training the multi-class SVM classifier, and each object consists of 3 different video sequences.
-We select another 295 point clouds of each category (each object consists of 3 different video sequences) for testing.
-The results of the experiment are shown in Table I and Table II.
+This experiment is conducted for evaluating and comparing the recognition performance of the Color-CVFH descriptor and the CVFH descriptor by using a multi-class SVM classifier.
+From these ten categories of objects, we select 26731 different point clouds in total (each object consists of 3 different video sequences) for training the multi-class SVM classifier.
+We select the rest of 8835 different point clouds in total (each object consists of 3 different video sequences) for testing.
+The results of the experiment are shown in Table \ref{tab_1}, Table \ref{tab_2} and Table \ref{tab_3}.